BerniHiros/BernieHirosIT1025/Lab8/readme.md

 ## Executive Summary

-In this lab we are learning databases and SQL. we are also learning many of the leagal implications including copywrite, trademarks and restictions.
+In this lab we are learning databases and SQL.
+We are also learning many of the intellectual properties and legal implications including copywrite, trademarks and restictions.

 ### Data, Information and Knowledge
 #### Relational Data